ailohq/lazybones-dropwizard-turbo/README.md

     lazybones config set bintrayRepositories "pledbrook/lazybones-templates", "trunkplatform/lazybones"

 ### Create new Project
-Make sure you are using lazybones 0.6+
+Make sure you are using lazybones 0.8+

-    lazybones create dropwizard 0.1.1 destination
+    lazybones create dropwizard-turbo {version} destination

 Make sure you set your IDE to Java1.8 when importing this project.